 - Preheat oven to 350 degrees.

-- Grease the bottom of a 10 x 15 inch jelly roll pan.
+- Use a 10 x 15 inch jelly roll pan.
 Cut a piece of wax or parchment paper to fit the bottom of the pan.
-Grease the paper and insides of the pan.
-Lightly dust with flour, tapping off any excess.
-Set pan aside.
+Set aside.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, salt, nutmeg, cinnamon and cloves and set aside.

 - In a large bowl, add the eggs, sugar, vanilla and pumpkin puree.
 Whisk to combine.
 Add the dry ingredients and whisk just until incorporated.

 - Spread batter evenly in prepared pan, using a small offset spatula to spread the batter into corners of the pan.

 - Bake for approximately 15 minutes or until a toothpick inserted into the middle of cake comes out clean or cake springs back when lightly touched.

 - While the cake is baking, place a linen (lint-free) kitchen towel on a counter and dust generously with powdered sugar.

 - Run a sharp knife around the edges of the cake.
 Holding the cake pan up on one end, over the towel, quickly invert the cake onto the towel.
 It should fall right out and onto the towel.
 Set the pan aside, and peel off the parchment paper.
 Now, gently but tightly, using the towel, roll the cake up into a tight roll in the towel.
 See pictures above.
 Allow the cake roll to cool completely.